-- It will take three times more than what is currently being invested to achieve universal access to safely managed water and sanitation. - Globally, to extend basic water and sanitation services it will cost \$28.4 billion per year. - \$114 billion per year is needed to achieve safely managed water and sanitation, meeting the SDG 6 targets.
-This represents a gap of \$89.6 billion.
+- It will take three times more than what is currently being invested to achieve universal access to safely managed water and sanitation. - Globally, to extend basic water and sanitation services will cost \$28.4 billion per year. - \$114 billion per year is needed to achieve safely managed water and sanitation, meeting the SDG 6 targets.
+This represents a gap of \$89.6 billion. - Access to credit plays a significant role in triggering household sanitation investments. - People living in poverty are reliable paying customers when given the opportunity to access household water connections.